fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 helpful and friendly, offering constructive criticism and involving me in related projects.

-## Acknowledgements
+## Acknowledgments

 I'd like to thank the Haskell community, always friendly and striving for knowledge; the organizers and sponsors, which made possible this HSoC;
 and most of all the #hackage folks:
-[Daniel](http://dmwit.com/), my mentor, who helped me a lot when I was lost in the code or when I needed to plan, Duncan "dcoutts", Herbert "hvr",
+[Daniel](http://dmwit.com/), my mentor, who helped me a lot when I was lost in the code or when I needed to plan, Duncan "dcoutts",
+Herbert "hvr",
+Mikhail "refold",
+Edward "ezyang",
-Mikhail "refold", Edward "ezyang", and any others who helped me along the way.
+alanz, merijn, phadej, cocreature, and any others who helped me along the way.

 ## Upcoming posts